Check out my CV:

 Publications:

-- Squires, Catherine and Aisha A. Upton.
+2020.
+Squires, Catherine and Aisha A. Upton.
 “Redesigning a Pocket Monument: A Reparative Reading of the 2016 $20 Bill Controversy.
 Racialized Media is Designed, Delivered, and Decoded.
 Ed.
-Emma Lesser and Matthew Hughey.
-New York University Press
+Emma Lesser New York University Press

 2018.
 Squires, Catherine and Aisha A. Upton.
 “The Color of Money, or, How to Redesign a ‘Monument in Your Pocket’” at Humanity and Society.